-- The Securities are shares of closed-end funds which frequently trade at a discount from their net asset value in the secondary market.
-The amount of such discount is subject to change from time to time in response to various factors. - Unitholders will pay both Trust expenses and will also indirectly bear a share of each Fund's expenses. - The risk that the financial condition of the issuers of the common stocks comprising the portfolios of the Funds may become impaired or that the general condition of the stock market may worsen (both of which may contribute directly to a decrease in the value of the Securities and thus in the value of the Units). - Securities of foreign companies and/or companies located in "emerging markets" held by the Funds present risks beyond those of U.S. issuers.
-These risks may include market and political factors related to the company's foreign market, international trade conditions, less regulation, smaller or less liquid markets, increased volatility, differing accounting practices and changes in the value of foreign currencies. - Certain Funds may invest in companies with smaller market capitalizations, which may have less liquid stock and more volatile prices than larger capitalized companies.
-Such companies also tend to have unproven track records and, to a certain extent, are more likely to perform less well or fail than companies with larger market capitalizations.
+- The Securities are shares of BDCs which frequently trade at a discount from their net asset value in the secondary market.
+The amount of such discount is subject to change from time to time in response to various factors. - The Trust invests in common stock of BDCs.
+The share prices of common stock of BDCs are often more volatile than other investments.
+BDCs generally employ leverage, which magnifies gains and losses on amounts invested but reduces aggregate returns.
+Leverage limits applicable to BDCs under the Investment Company Act of 1940 are higher than the leverage limits applicable to other registered investment companies.
+BDCs also typically charge higher fees than other registered investment companies.
+BDCs generally depend on the ability to access capital markets, acquire suitable investments and monitor and administer those investments in order to maintain their status as BDCs and ultimately achieve their investment objectives.
+Negative developments in the capital markets may adversely affect BDCs' ability to finance investments.
+BDCs often invest in securities that are not publicly traded, which may adversely affect the valuation and liquidity of those securities. - Unitholders will pay both Trust expenses and will also indirectly bear a share of each Fund's expenses. - The risk that the financial condition of the issuers of the securities comprising the portfolios of the Funds may become impaired or that the general condition of the securities market may worsen (both of which may contribute directly to a decrease in the value of the Securities and thus in the value of the Units). - Certain Funds invest significantly in companies with smaller market capitalizations, which may have less liquid stock and more volatile prices than larger capitalized companies.
+Such companies also tend to have unproven track records and, to a certain extent, are more likely to perform less well or fail than companies with larger market capitalizations. - Since the portfolio of the Trust is unmanaged, in general, the Sponsor can only sell Securities under certain extraordinary circumstances, at the Trust's termination or in order to meet redemptions.
+As a result, the price at which each Security is sold may not be the highest price it attained during the life of the Trust. - Certain Funds may invest in high-yield debt obligations ("junk bonds") and senior loans, which consist of lower grade securities ("Baa" or lower by Moody's and "BBB" or lower by Standard & Poor's), or in comparable non-rated securities.
+While these lower rated securities offer a higher return potential than higher rated securities, they also involve greater price volatility and greater risk of loss of income and principal. - Price fluctuations of particular Securities will change the portfolio's composition throughout the life of the Trust.
+When cash or a letter of credit is deposited with instructions to purchase Securities in order to create additional Units, an increase in the price of a particular Security between the time of deposit and the time that

-- Since the Portfolio of the Trust is unmanaged, in general, the Sponsor can only sell Securities under certain extraordinary circumstances, at the Trust's termination or in order to meet redemptions.
-As a result, the price at which each Security is sold may not be the highest price it attained during the life of the Trust. - Price fluctuations of particular Securities will change the Portfolio's composition throughout the life of the Trust.
-When cash or a letter of credit is deposited with instructions to purchase Securities in order to create additional Units, an increase in the price of a particular Security between the time of deposit and the time that Securities are purchased will cause the Units to be comprised of less of that Security and more of the remaining Securities.
-In addition, brokerage fees incurred in purchasing the Securities will be an expense of the Trust and such fees will dilute the existing Unitholders' interests. - There is no assurance that any dividends will be declared or paid in the future on the Securities.
+Securities are purchased will cause the Units to be comprised of less of that Security and more of the remaining Securities.
+In addition, brokerage fees incurred in purchasing the Securities will be an expense of the Trust and such fees will dilute the existing Unitholders' interests.

+There is no assurance that any dividends will be declared or paid in the future on the Securities.